Transipedia/Annotate-contigs/README.md

 In order to use this feature, you need to specify in your config-file :

--supp_map_to : The name of the references you wish to add to your output as a list -[reference]_fasta : The location of the fasta file for each reference
+- supp_map_to : The name of the references you wish to add to your output as a list
+- [reference]_fasta : The location of the fasta file for each reference

 Example: with a reference of human repeats provided in this repository (Dfam 3.1):
-"supp_map_to":["HumanRepeats"],
+- "supp_map_to":["HumanRepeats"],
-"HumanRepeats_fasta" : "/home/Documents/Annotate-contigs/toy/references/human_repeat_ref.fasta",
+- "HumanRepeats_fasta" : "/home/Documents/Annotate-contigs/toy/references/human_repeat_ref.fasta",

 ## Output file